msteenhagen/opera-ficta/fictionalworks.md

 I now want to address an line of reasoning that seems to offer a way out.
 On this line all I have identified is the _appearance_ of transfer, and not the real thing.
 That is, we would merely appear to perform _The Trials_ in our little experiment, but in fact do nothing more than perform a play that closely resembles _The Trials_.

-To understand this line of reasoning, it is helpful briefly to list the relevant assumptions that form the backdrop of my discussion.
+To understand this line of reasoning, it is helpful briefly to list the relevant assumptions that form the backdrop of my discussion and the dialectic I am interested in.

 1. _The Trials_ cannot actually exist
 2. _The Trials_ is a play